Recipe for Greek Chicken Souvlaki

 Whether you want to serve a vegetarian entree, or a tasty side packed with vegetables, try this eggplant caponata dish from Sicily.
 Considered both a stew as well as a relish — depending on how its served, and what it’s served with — this meal is considered an agrodolce, otherwise known as a sweet and sour sauce.
-This particular recipe hails from the kitchen of Chef Vincenzo, who leads a one-day cooking class in Palermo.
+This particular recipe hails from the kitchen of Chef Vincenzo of our Palermo cooking class.

 For contact us for details on this class, or any of our cooking vacations, in Italy.